The District’s work to find a phosphorus compliance solution for Badger Mill Creek

 Excess phosphorus is harming Wisconsin waters, making water quality standards increasingly restrictive.
 The Wisconsin Department of Natural Resources (WDNR) enforces these standards through the federal Clean Water Act and the state’s Phosphorus Rule, established on December 1, 2010.
 These rules set maximum thresholds for phosphorus in Wisconsin’s surface waters and set procedures through permits designed to help curb the growing issue.
 Due to Phosphorus Rule requirements, Madison Metropolitan Sewerage District spent several years developing a set of compliance options for Badger Mill Creek, one of our discharge streams.
 The District has three goals for the recommended compliance option:

-• Achieve phosphorus compliance standards.
+- Achieve phosphorus compliance standards.

-• Minimize harm to the biology of the stream.
+- Minimize harm to the biology of the stream.

-• Maintain fiscal responsibility to ratepayers and owner communities.
+- Maintain fiscal responsibility to ratepayers and owner communities.

 To meet regulatory phosphorus compliance requirements for Badger Mill Creek, the District plans to consolidate its two outfalls into one outfall in Badfish Creek.
 This was outlined in our Final Compliance Alternative Plan (FCAP), which was approved by our Commission and the Wisconsin Department of Natural Resources (WDNR) in 2023.

 The next step is an update to Dane County’s Area Wide Water Quality Management Plan, which shows point sources; the District’s outfalls are considered point sources.
-On Monday, June 10, 2024, the District submitted a request to the Capital Area Region Planning (CARPC) and WDNR to modify the water quality plan.
-The WDNR contracts with CARPC to run a public process on amendment requests; CARPC then provides a recommendation to WDNR, which makes the final decision.
+The WDNR contracts with Capital Area Region Planning (CARPC) to run a public process on amendment requests; CARPC then provides a recommendation to WDNR, which makes the final decision.

-In September 2024, the District’s Badger Mill Creek Stakeholder Group will recommend a portfolio of projects to the Commission to help support the continued health and resiliency of Badger Mill Creek and its environmental corridor.
+In Fall 2024, the District’s Badger Mill Creek Stakeholder Group will recommend a portfolio of projects to the Commission to help support the continued health and resiliency of Badger Mill Creek and its environmental corridor.

 FAQs on Badger Mill Creek effluent return discontinuance